kunle123-ui/kunle/Tutorial-Bios-Boot-Sequence.md

 # Bios Boot Sequence Tutorial
-The description below describes the process to bring up a full set of EOSIO blockchain producers all operating on a single server.
-With this example, you can bring up many `nodeos` nodes, have them communicate with each other, and vote on producers.
+The description below covers the bios boot sequence to start a blockchain from a single "genesis" node, transitioning to a voted on set of producers.

-The script `bios-boot-tutorial.py` implements these steps in a single-server installation.
-It emulates a scenario starting from a single "genesis" node, to a fully running blockchain with voted-in producers.
+The script `bios-boot-tutorial.py` implements these steps in a single-server installation (all `nodeos` nodes running on the same server).
 The script can be run with no arguments directly from the `programs/bios-boot-tutorial` directory.

 ```
 cd programs/bios-boot-tutorial